Kitura/kitura.dev/en/resources/tutorials/fastcgi.md

 }
 ```

-> Note: Please ensure that `include fastcgi_params;` is included along with your `fastcgi_pass` directive (as in the above examples).
+> ![lightbulb]
+Please ensure that `include fastcgi_params;` is included along with your `fastcgi_pass` directive (as in the above examples).
 This ensures that Nginx transmits additional, mandatory header information to Kitura.

 ### Apache 2.4